Nicole Brown Simpson

-Nicole Brown Simpson (née Brown; May 19, 1959 – June 12, 1994) was a German and American woman best known for being the second wife of American professional football player, actor, and media personality O. J. Simpson.
-She was murdered outside her Brentwood home, along with her friend Ron Goldman, in 1994.
+Nicole Brown Simpson (May 19, 1959 – June 12, 1994) was a German-American woman best known for being the second wife of American professional football player, actor, and media personality O. J. Simpson.
+She was murdered outside her Los Angeles home, along with her friend Ron Goldman, in 1994.

 Brown was born in Frankfurt, West Germany, and moved to the U.S. early in her life.
 Brown and Simpson met in 1977 and married in 1985, five years after Simpson had retired from professional American football.
 Their marriage lasted for eight years, and they had a daughter and a son together.
 Reports suggest that Simpson emotionally, verbally, and physically abused Brown throughout their relationship, which continued after their divorce.
 They made an attempt at reconciliation, but later broke up again, seemingly permanently, in May 1994.

 In June 1994, Brown and Goldman were stabbed to death, and Simpson was tried for the murders.
 Following a highly publicized criminal trial, Simpson was acquitted of all charges, though he was later found liable for the wrongful deaths in a civil lawsuit in 1997.
 No other suspects have ever been identified, and the killings remain unsolved, although Brown's family has expressed the belief that Simpson committed the murders and was the sole perpetrator.

 Early life

-Nicole Brown was born on May 19, 1959, in Frankfurt, West Germany, to Juditha Anne "Judy" Brown (née Baur) and Louis Hezekiah "Lou" Brown Jr. Her mother was German, and her father American.
-Lou Brown served in World War II as a pilot and married in Switzerland after the war.
-Nicole was the second of four daughters (the others being Denise, Dominique, and Tanya).
+Nicole Brown was born on May 19, 1959, in Frankfurt, West Germany, to Juditha Anne "Judy" Brown (née Baur) and Louis Hezekiah "Lou" Brown Jr. Her mother was German while her father was American.
+Lou Brown served in World War II as a pilot and married Juditha in Switzerland after the war.
+Nicole was the second of four daughters, the others being Denise (b.
+1957), Dominique (b.
+1964), and Tanya (b.
+1970).
 From her father's previous marriage, she had two older half-sisters (Wendy and Margit) and one older half-brother (Tracy).
 After moving to the United States, she attended Rancho Alamitos High School in Garden Grove, California.
 She graduated from Dana Hills High School, in Dana Point, California, in 1976.
 She was raised Catholic.

-In Brown's 1976 senior yearbook from Dana Hills High School, her nickname is "nick" and her quote is that she: "remembers Jr. Sr. prom, kissing a pumpkin at the homecoming dance '74, one of the semi-finalists for Homecoming, plans to ski Europe, go to Brooks photo school, get Scott, 'Be yourself, don't be phony, you don't have to do anything.'"
-Brown's mention of "Brooks photo school" was referring to The Brooks Institute of Photography that operated from 1945 to 2016 in the Santa Barbara, California area, a two-hour drive from her high school.
+According to her friend and former roommate David LeBon, Brown had an interest in photography and was influenced by the creative environment in which she lived.
+LeBon recalled that she considered pursuing photography more seriously and expressed an interest in studying the field.